-The team works closely with staff and collaborates with a wide range of outside agencies to assist in catering for students with pastoral care, academic, attentional, social, emotional and behavioural needs, as well as supporting teachers to cater for students who have a diagnosed disability or who have been identified as gifted and talented.
+The team works closely with staff and collaborates with a wide range of outside agencies catering for students with pastoral care, academic, attentional, social, emotional and behavioural needs, as well as supporting teachers to cater for students who have a diagnosed disability or who have been identified as gifted and talented.

 The Student Services Team: